guess-burger/mandelbrot-cljs/README.md

 iteration counts.

 ### Golden-Ratio Random
-Use this for a clear view of the different bands/iteration counts choose this colour scheme.
+Use this for a clear view of the different bands/iteration counts.
 This scheme is based on the concepts in this blog post https://martin.ankerl.com/2009/12/09/how-to-create-random-colors-programmatically/

 ![Golden_Ratio_Random_scheme](docs/assets/golden.png)